AbhishekPanditPro/Banker_Algorithm/README.md

 # Banker_Algorithm
 Banker Algorithm is a deadlock avoidance algorithm.
 The algorithm makes sure that amount of resources allocated and the maximum resources needed in a process is always less than the total available resources.
-The algorithm maintains the safe state for the multiple processes.
+The algorithm also maintains the safe state for the multiple processes.

 ## Note: C++ compiler is inbuilt in the Unix/Linux
 To run in program in Windows, you need to have C++ compiler installed and add the compiler path to the system variables.